RMpsSpec * rmPSSpecNew (void)

 RMenum rmPSPageGetMargin (const RMpsSpec *toModify, int *marginPointsReturn)

-const RMpsSpec *toQuery - an handle to an RMpsSpec object that will be
+const RMpsSpec *toQuery - an handle to an RMpsSpec object that will be queried. int * marginPointsReturn - a handle to a caller-supplied integer.
+The margin size attribute of the input RMpsSpec object will be copied into caller-supplied memory.

 Use this routine to obtain the minimum margin attribute from an RMpsSpec object.
 Upon success, RM_CHILL is returned and the margin attribute value is copied into caller-supplied memory.
 Upon failure, RM_WHACKED is returned and the caller-supplied memory remains unmodified.